-9. OUTLINE OF INFORMATION REQUIRED BY THIS QUESTIONNAIRE
+8. OUTLINE OF INFORMATION REQUIRED BY THIS QUESTIONNAIRE

-- Section A General information relating to your company including financial reports. - Section B A complete list of your company's exports to Australia over the investigation period.
+Section A General information relating to your company including financial reports.

+Section B A complete list of your company's exports to Australia over the importation period.
-(identify which version - see 'BACKGROUND AND GENERAL INSTRUCTIONS' POINT 6)

-- Section C A list of goods sold on the domestic market of the country of export (like goods) that may be compared to the goods. - Section D A detailed list of all of your company's sales of like goods in your domestic market. - Section E Information to allow a fair comparison between export and domestic prices. - Section F Information in relation to your company's exports of like goods to countries other than Australia.
-This may be particularly relevant if you have not exported to Australia in significant volumes in more recent times. - Section G Costs to make and sell, for exports to Australia and for the domestic market.
+Section C A list of goods sold on the domestic market of the country of export (like goods) that may be compared to the goods.

+Section D A detailed list of all of your company's sales of like goods in your domestic market.

+Section E Information to allow a fair comparison between export and domestic prices.

+Section F Information in relation to your company's exports of like goods to countries other than Australia.
+This may be particularly relevant if you have not exported to Australia in significant volumes in more recent times.

+Costs to make and sell, for exports to Australia and for the domestic market.

+Section H Countervailing (Subsidisation)

-Section H Your declaration
+Section I Your declaration